A Sustainable Innovation Model

 The Innovation Model

-The mining innovation model can be applied to any type of industry including the mining industry, regardless of the mining method used or commodity being extracted.
+The innovation model can be applicable to any type of industry including mining regardless of the mining method used or commodity being extracted.

-The model is designed to clearly indicate what those key technologies are that need to be considered today based on five ultimate operational conditions—innovation drivers—that will be critical in the mining industry of the future.
+The model is designed to clearly indicate what those key technologies are that need to be considered today based on five ultimate operational conditions—or innovation drivers—that will be critical in the industry of the future.
 As seen in figure 1 above the five operational conditions are (1) achieving maximum safety, (2) simplifying systems, (3) using smart-intelligent solutions, (4) designing stealth operations, and (5) following a sustainable strategy.
 These five innovation drivers are thus common denominators to any mining industry regardless of their operational nature today and in the future.

 The five innovation drivers have been carefully defined as the result of several years of teaching, research, and consulting for the mining industry and are carefully selected to be applicable to any type of mining operation: metal or nonmetal, underground or surface, and soft-rock or hard-rock mining.